UPPMAX/UPPMAX-documentation/docs/cluster_guides/migrate_dardel.md

 when trying the guide below.

 This migration consists of a couple of steps summarized below.
-Press the links to get more detailed explaination of each step.
+Press the links to get more detailed explanation of each step.

 ```mermaid
 flowchart TD